Karamu Theatre – Actor Dennis Treads the Boards

 December 6, 2023 … Copied from our Facebook Page for Dennis …

-‘SAD we all lost a DEAR SOUL.
-GLAD we had such a CREATIVE FRIEND.
+“Sad … that we lost a dear Soul.
+But, glad that we had such a creative one (albeit for too short a time).
 Legendary Theatrical-Triple-Threat, Reggie Kelly.
 RIP.

-“Dennis, set it up!”
-A plan to reunite with an act ala “RK & DC Together Again”.
+‘Dennis, set it up!’
+A plan to reunite … with an act ala “RK & DC Together Again”.
 He was going to come over to our house during the holidays.
-His memory is a Blessing.
+Time went on.
+It didn’t happen.
+But, his memory is a Blessing.”

 Backstory of when they first met.
 It was in 2000 at Karamu House.
 There Director-Reggie auditioned Musician-Dennis.